How is melanoma of the eye diagnosed?

 If an eye exam suggests you might have eye cancer, more tests will likely be needed.
 These might include imaging tests or other procedures.

 Ultrasound (echography): This is a very common test for helping to diagnose eye melanomas.
 Ultrasound uses high-frequency sound waves to make pictures of parts of the body.
-For this test, a small wand-like instrument is placed up against the eyelid or eyeball, and high frequency sound waves are sent through the eye.
+For this test, a small wand-like instrument is placed up against the eyelid or eyeball, and sound waves are sent through the eye.
 The instrument picks up the pattern of echoes that comes back, which is converted into an image on a computer screen.

 This test is especially useful for diagnosing eye melanomas because they look a certain way on ultrasound.
 Using this test, doctors can confirm a diagnosis of melanoma of the eye in most cases.
 This test can also show the location and the size of the tumor.

 Ultrasound biomicroscopy (UBM) is a special type of ultrasound that uses sound waves at even higher frequency to image the front parts of the eye.

 Optical coherence tomography (OCT) is a similar type of test that uses light waves instead of sound waves to create very detailed images of the back of the eye.

 If you have already been diagnosed with eye melanoma, an ultrasound may be done of your abdomen to look for tumors in the liver, which is a common site of spread of this cancer.